Dzivenu/constitution-of-ireland-markdown/constitution_of_ireland.md

     shall be nominated members and forty-nine shall be elected members.\
 2. A person to be eligible for membership of Seanad Éireann must be eligible to become a member of Dáil Éireann.\
-3. The nominated members of Seanad Éireann shall be nominated by the Taoiseach with their prior consent.\
+3. The nominated members of Seanad Éireann shall be nominated, with their prior consent, by the Taoiseach who is appointed next after the re-assembly of Dáil Eireann following the dissolution thereof which occasions the nomination of the said members.\
 4. The elected members of Seanad Éireann shall be elected as follows:—\
      i Three shall be elected by the National University of Ireland.\
      ii Three shall be elected by the University of Dublin.\